Why Work-Life Balance Is Hard for Everyone

 To Strengthen This Practice:

-• Communicate Boundaries: Let colleagues or supervisor know when you’ll be offline to set clear expectations.
+• Communicate Boundaries: Let colleagues or supervisors know when you’ll be offline to set clear expectations.

 • Use Technology to Support You: Schedule work emails to send during business hours or use “Do Not Disturb” and focus modes to automatically silence notifications after a set time.